 In this webinar, we’ll discuss the many factors at play as we navigate the current state and plan for the future and what the implications may be for our personal and professional growth.
 We’ll explore the difference between being in a learning mode rather than a performing mode and share some behaviors that will support learning communities and accelerate growth.

-This FREE webinar series is designed to give you a taste of a few of the concepts and frameworks that will be explored more fully in both of these growth and development workshops.
-Whether you attend HI Lab OR D/OPS, you will be exploring concepts related to interactions, identity, and self-awareness, all of which are critical to growth and development
+This free webinar series is designed to give you a taste of a few of the concepts and frameworks that will be explored more fully in both of these workshops.
+Whether you attend HI Lab OR D/OPS, you will be exploring concepts related to interactions, identity, and self-awareness, all of which are critical to growth and development.

 Frederick A. Miller